In a first, leading Republicans call Biden president-elect

 With states affirming the results, the Republicans faced a pivotal choice - to declare Biden the president-elect, as the tally showed, or keep standing silently by as Trump wages a potentially damaging campaign to overturn the election.

 Senate Majority Leader Mitch McConnell, R-Ky., was quiet on the issue Monday.
-But a number of senators said the time has come to move on.
+But a number of senators said the time has come.

 “At some point you have to face the music,” said Sen. John Thune of South Dakota, the second-ranking GOP leader.
 “Once the Electoral College settles the issue today, it’s time for everybody to move on.”